MaleNurse/TodoistPython/README.md

 ```
 If run in something like cron, it will keep the list updated.
 I utilize this to display on a KLWP wallpaper so I don't have to use a widget and can animate/hide it.

-Sorry for the messy code if someone actually looks at this, I have no clue what I'm doing.
+Sorry for the messy code if someone actually looks at this; I have no clue what I'm doing.

 [See the integrations menu in your Todoist account for your API key.](https://todoist.com/prefs/integrations)